Skip to content

 Approach Command When to use

-Pairing auths device pair Default for most setups.
-Handles key exchange and attestation automatically.
+Pairing auths device pair (or auths pair) Default for most setups.
+Handles key exchange and delegation automatically.

 Pairing flow